serizawan/serizawan.github.io/_posts/2023-04-17-the-dwarves-and-hats-puzzle-i.markdown

 Following this pattern, dwarves #2 to #10 can rightly guess their hat's color.

 The success rate is 90%.
 First dwarf is doomed by the wicked sorcerer preset-up.
 Success rate with luck is 90%.

+Obviously this is the best strategy as there is no chance the first dwarf could certainly guess his hat's color without no information.

 {% include figure image_path="/assets/images/posts/main/dwarves_and_hats_puzzle_i/dwarves_and_hats_puzzle_parity_strategy.png" alt="An example of dwarves status after they applied the parity strategy." caption="An example of dwarves status after they applied the parity strategy." %}